rsantrod/katacoda-scenarios/oda04-skill-custom-components/step2.md

     </code>
 </pre>
 'conversation.properties()' enabled you to retrieve the different properties defined in the component.
-'conversation.variable("variable_name)' and 'conversation.variable("variable_name", value)' enables you to set a variable.
+'conversation.variable("variable_name")' and 'conversation.variable("variable_name", value)' enables you to set a variable.